Private health cover

 How to support employees suffering with SAD

 - Prevention.
 Prevention is better than cure so start by analysing your company culture.
-How is stress and pressure managed in your workplace and could it be improved?
-If stress and pressure is managed badly, it may increase the risk of SAD in the workplace.
+How is stress and pressure managed in your business and could it be improved?
+If stress and pressure is managed badly, it may also increase the risk of employees living with SAD to be unsupported in the company.

 - Be open.
 Encouraging a culture of open dialogue within your business can help to make your team feel more comfortable speaking up when they may be struggling with their mental wellbeing.
 Having conversations about this in meetings can be a good first step in normalising the conversation.

 - Promote the support available.
 Ensure that your team are aware that support is available and easily accessible whenever they need it.
-Whether that’s through an Employee Assistance Programme, online tools, newsletters or through face to face meetings.
+Whether that’s through an Employee Assistance Programme, online tools or newsletters.

 - Education.
 Provide training and awareness to encourage openness and proactivity towards supporting mental health

 - Environment.
-Review the working environment in your business.
+Review the working environment in your business, or esnure your team reviews their own work environment if they're working from home.
 Does it seem gloomy and dark?
-Make the office as light and spacious as possible and avoid dark colours, using light to brighten dark corners.
+The workspace should be as light and spacious as possible and dark colours should be avoided.
+Light can be used to brighten dark corners.

 - Flexible working.
 If your business allows for it, you could consider offering the option of flexible working to your team.
 Some people may struggle with the dark evenings, so allowing them to alter their working hours may mean that they can incorporate more daylight into their working week.